I recently received an email from a reader telling me that there was a problem.

 I have written a post here to explain several ways to automatically turn your Raspberry Pi digital picture frame on and off at fixed times or simply with a Terminal command.

-Tested with Raspberry Pi OS Buster and Bookworm on a Raspberry Pi 4 (Oct 2023).
+Tested with Raspberry Pi OS Bookworm on a Raspberry Pi 4 (Nov 2024).

 Death by consensus